 Why Perform Lockout/Tagout?

-The majority of OSHA citations result from improper or lack of lockout/Tagout procedures, documentation, annual inspections or other elements.
+The majority of OSHA citations result from improper or lack of Lockout/Tagout procedures, documentation, annual inspections or other elements.
 Lockout/Tagout is a critical component for safeguarding employees who operate and maintain equipment.

-ESS will take the aggravation out of developing your lockout/tagout procedures by optimizing your lockout/tagout program to help you save lives, time, and money.
+Electrical Safety Specialists - ESS will take the aggravation out of developing your lockout/tagout procedures by optimizing your lockout/tagout program to help you save lives, time, and money.
 In a short time ESS will bring your facility up to compliance and train employees which will allow you more time to deal with other issues.

 ESS will provide the necessary tools to maintain your LOTO procedures for years to come.
 ESS will provide the necessary tools to maintain your LOTO procedures for years to come.
+Contact Electrical Safety Specialists today with any questions or to schedule Lockout/Tagout Custom Program and/or training.

 OUR STEPS TO A TURNKEY COMPREHENSIVE LOCKOUT/TAGOUT PROCEDURE